doppie/SaxionRoosters/README.md

 3. Share it with us :).

 By contributing to Saxion Roosters, you agree that your contributions will be licensed under its BSD license.

+## Android Annotations
+This app uses the Android Annotations plugin.
+It uses annotations to speed up the coding process.
+For more info on the available annotations, please visit this website: https://github.com/excilys/androidannotations/wiki/AvailableAnnotations

 ## License
 Copyright (c) 2016, Jelle ten Brinke